Neochic/Woodlets-CLI/README.md

 ```
 *You should run ```woodlets init``` only in empty directories.*

-For more information what's possible with run:
+For more information what's possible with woodlets cli run:
 ```
 woodlets help
 ```